rust-lang/book/second-edition/src/ch18-00-patterns.md

 }
 ```

-Generally, match arms use refutable patterns.
-A `match` with only one arm whose
-pattern is irrefutable is allowed, but it's not particularly useful and could
-be replaced with a simpler `let` statement.
-There's one caveat with patterns
-and `match` expressions, however: the set of all patterns in a `match` must be
-*exhaustive* and cover all possible cases.

-#### Exhaustiveness and `_`
+#### Exhaustiveness and the Default Pattern `_`

 `match` expressions are required to be exhaustive.
 When we put all of the
 patterns in the arms together, all possibilities for the value in the `match`
 expression must be accounted for.
 One way to ensure you have every possibility
-covered is to have an irrefutable pattern for the last arm, like a variable
+covered is to have a catch-all pattern for the last arm, like a variable name.
-name.
-Since a name matching any value is an irrefutable pattern, it can never
+A name matching any value can never fail and thus covers every case remaining
-fail and thus covers every case remaining after the previous arms' patterns by
+after the previous arms' patterns.
-definition.

-There's an additional irrefutable pattern that's often used in the last match
+There's an additional pattern that's often used in the last match arm: `_`.
+It
-arm: `_`.
-It matches anything, but it never binds any variables.
-This can be
+matches anything, but it never binds any variables.
+This can be useful when you
-useful when you only want to do things for some patterns, but ignore the rest,
+only want to run code for some patterns but ignore the rest, for example.
-for example.

-#### Shadowing in patterns
+#### Shadowing in Patterns

 As with all variables, those declared by a pattern will shadow variables
 outside of the `match` construct since a `match` starts a new scope.
 In the